 SIMON BIRCH AND THE 14TH FACTORY

 Meet Simon Birch.
-Hong Kong was his first artistic platform, before there even was one.
+Hong Kong was his first artistic platform.
 Read on to understand where his passion for art stems from.

 1. When and how did you first become interested in art?
 How long have you been an artist for?

 I was born this way.
 I never stopped drawing and painting.
 Sadly, I grew up in a less than nourishing environment, other than a mum who is a great painter and art teacher.
 So I never went to school, and did a variety of working class jobs from the age of 15.
 Art was always my secret obsession.
 Oddly, I found my platform in Hong Kong, arriving in 1997 as a construction worker, where there was no platform.
 I built my own and sold my first painting back in 2001.
 I quit the day job soon after… One sale was all the motivation I needed.